realStandal/redwood-rls-demo/README.md

 ### 3) Migrate and seed your database

-Once your database has started and the application is configured, apply all of the application's migrations.
+Once your database is running and the application has been configured to connect to it, apply all of the example's migrations.

 ```bash
 yarn rw prisma migrate dev